-The design of the Eiffel tower was a wonderful combination of aesthetics and engineering (similiar in this regard to to the Brooklyn Bridge).
+The design of the Eiffel tower was a wonderful combination of aesthetics and engineering (similar in this regard to the Brooklyn Bridge).
 But the plan for its style and construction evolved over time with contributions from at least four engineers.
 Maurice Koechlin and Émile Nouguier had the initial concept and drafted the first design (below), but it was rejected at first by Eiffel.
 They invited a third engineer, Stephen Sauvestre, who made several improvements, including the detailed latticework the tower would become famous for.
 Their revised design was finally accepted by Eiffel and proposed for the 1889 worlds fair (Exposition Universelle).
 Although the project bears his name, as only Eiffel had the reputation and finances to lead the project, the design of the tower had major contributions from others.

 2. Conviction moves ideas forward

 There were over 700 competing design submissions for the world’s fair tower (including this one from Bourdais, a major rival).
 Eiffel was fortunate to win, but the victory led to more challenges.
-The government surprised him by only offering $300k, a fraction of the what his proposed budget required.
+The government surprised him by only offering $300k, a fraction of what his proposed budget required.
 Eiffel chose to put in the remaining $1.3 million (5 million francs) himself.
-In return he asked for a 20 year lease and control over some of the pavilion area near the tower.
+In return, he asked for a 20-year lease and control over some of the pavilion area near the tower.
 This shrewd arrangement gave him the ability to advertise the other works his firm did, assuming of course that the tower itself was successful.

 If your idea is turned down, what are you willing to put at stake as collateral (money or reputation) to make the project happen?
 If the person with the idea won’t stand behind it, why should they expect anyone else to?